indrajitkumar/Design-Pattern-Examples/README.md

 # Design-Pattern-Examples
- ## Creational patterns: These patterns provide various object creation mechanisms, which increase flexibility and reuse of existing code.
+ <b>Creational patterns:</b> These patterns provide various object creation mechanisms, which increase flexibility and reuse of existing code.
-    ## Factory Method: Provides an interface for creating objects in super class, but allows subclasses to alter the type of objects that will be created.
+ <li>Factory Method:</li> Provides an interface for creating objects in super class, but allows subclasses to alter the type of objects that will be created.
-    ## Abstract Factory: Lets you produce families of related objects without specifing their concreate classes.
+ <li>Abstract Factory:</li> Lets you produce families of related objects without specifing their concreate classes.
-    ## Builder: Lets you construct complex objects step by step.
+ <li>Builder:</li> Lets you construct complex objects step by step.
 It allows you to produce different types and representations of object using the same construction code.
-    ## Prototype: Let you copy existing object without making you code dependent on their classes.
+ <li>Prototype:</li> Let you copy existing object without making you code dependent on their classes.
-    ## Singleton: Lets you endsure that a class has only one instance, while providing a global access point to this instance.
+ <li>Singleton:</li> Lets you endsure that a class has only one instance, while providing a global access point to this instance.
- ## Structural patterns: These patterns explain how to assemble objects and classes into larger structures while keeping these structures flexible and efficient.
+ <b> Structural patterns:</b> These patterns explain how to assemble objects and classes into larger structures while keeping these structures flexible and efficient.
-    ## Adaptor: Allows object with incompatable interfaces to colabrate.
+    <li> Adaptor:</li> Allows object with incompatable interfaces to colabrate.
-    ## Bridge: Lets split a large class of set of closely related classes into 2 seperate hierarchies-abstraction and impelmentation-which can be develop independently of each other.
+    <li> Bridge:</li> Lets split a large class of set of closely related classes into 2 seperate hierarchies-abstraction and impelmentation-which can be develop independently of each other.
-    ## Composite:
+  <li> Composite:</li>
-    ## Decorator:Lets you attach a new behaviour to object by placing these objects inside special wrapper objects that contains the behaviour.
+    <li>Decorator:</li>Lets you attach a new behaviour to object by placing these objects inside special wrapper objects that contains the behaviour.
-    ## Facade: Provide a simplefide interface  to a library, a framework, or any other complex set of classes.
+  <li>Facade:</li> Provide a simplefide interface  to a library, a framework, or any other complex set of classes.
-    ## Flyweight:
+  <li> Flyweight:</li>
-    ## Proxy:
+   <li> Proxy:</li>
- ## Behavioral patterns: These patterns are concerned with algorithms and the assignment of responsibilities between objects.
+ <b> Behavioral patterns: </b>  These patterns are concerned with algorithms and the assignment of responsibilities between objects.
-    ## Chain of Responsibity:
+    <li> Chain of Responsibity:</li>
-    ## Command:
+   <li> Command:</li>
-    ## Iterator:
+   <li> Iterator:</li>
-    ## Mediator:
+   <li> Mediator:</li>
-    ## Memonto:
+   <li> Memonto:</li>
-    ## Observer: Lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they are observing.
+   <li>Observer: </li>Lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they are observing.
-    ## State: Lets an object alter its behaviour when its internal state changes, It appears as if it the object changed its class.
+   <li>State:</li> Lets an object alter its behaviour when its internal state changes, It appears as if it the object changed its class.
-    ## Strategy:
+   <li>Strategy:</li>
-    ## Tamplate method: Defines a skelton of algorithm in the superclass but lets subclasses override specific stpes of the algorithm without changing its structure.
+   <li> Tamplate method:</li> Defines a skelton of algorithm in the superclass but lets subclasses override specific stpes of the algorithm without changing its structure.
-    ## Visitor:
+   <li> Visitor:</li>

 # SOLID design principles